"Breaking the world is easy enough. But rebuilding it, that isn't so easy."

 Action Film, Quiet Drama Scene: Between Asuka and Shinji in "You Can (Not) Advance", in a rare moment of sensitive interaction: the night after an Angel fight, Asuka enters Shinji's room - without knocking - and enters his bed, while he's still in it - without greeting him - deliberately facing away from him.
 She opens to him some of her thoughts (as delicately as she dares), and he reciprocates.

 Adaptation Explanation Extrication/Adaptation Induced Plot Hole: Either to cut down on time or to avoid "angst" a lot of material have been cut from 1.11 and 2.22.
 This results in character actions coming from apparently nowhere and many events happening without any explanation as to why and how.
-At times this can even lead to plot-holes like Shinji's class knowing that he is the pilot of Unit-01 without the scene where they figure it out being shown.
 3.33 has apparently given up on trying to be friendly to new viewers at all.
 The film just assume you know that Kaworu is an angel and how an "Impact" is activated while throwing images and phrases at you that only means anything to those familiar with the original show.

 Adaptation Name Change: Asuka's last name was changed from Soryu to Shikinami.
 Yui's maiden name was similarly changed from Ikari to Ayanami.note Gendo took Yui's last name in the original continuity.